Techniv/gulp-less-json-import/README.md

 # gulp-less-json-import

 This is a gulp preprocessor for the less compilation.
-It provide a directive **@json-import** to import variables defined in a json file.
+It provides a directive **@json-import** to import variables defined in a json file.

-It inject the Less formated data in place of the directive in the file buffer without write it on disk.
+It inject the Less formated data in place of the directive in the file buffer without writing it on disk.

 ## Exemple